 Use Excel’s Forecast Sheet tool

-Get a quick view of what to expect in the coming year using Excel's Forecast Sheet tool.
-It creates a chart based on any data sets in your spreadsheet.
+Excel's Forecast Sheet tool will analyze any historical financial data and create a forecast based on those trends.
 For instance, you can pull up your net revenue for the previous years and instantly generate a forecast.
+Here are the steps you’ll take:

 • Open an Excel sheet with your historical sales data.